bw493/backend_mini_projects/README.md

 - **Goal:** Create a simple server that returns "Hello, World!"
 - **Skills:** HTTP request handling, local server setup.
 - **File:** [`netrunner_helios.py`](./netrunner_helios.py)👉 http://127.0.0.1:5000/
+- This is written based on flask, but the following projects are going to be basedon Django.

 #### 🔹 **What I Built**
 I created a **basic web server** using Python and Flask.
 It listens for incoming requests and responds with `"Hello, World!"`.
 This is the foundation of any web application.